-Total net position increased \$55.7 million in fiscal year 2022 from the prior year.
+Total net position increased \$3.5 million in fiscal year 2023 from the prior year.
 This increase is the net effect of many factors.

-- Assets and deferred outflows of resources increased by \$87.9 million.
-Significant factors that led to the increase are: - Various cash transactions throughout the year resulted in cash and cash equivalents increasing by \$20.0 million. - The School District reinvested bond proceeds from the fiscal year increasing investment balances by \$72.9 million. - The School District was awarded substantial pandemic related federal assistance during both fiscal years.
-The timing of these and other federal program reimbursement requests caused accounts receivables from the Federal government to decrease by \$2.9 million. - Various capital related transactions resulted in capital assets net of accumulated depreciation increasing by \$2.8 million. - GASB Statement No. 68 and GASB Statement No. 75 reporting requirements, which are rooted in actuarial assumptions and estimates, decreased deferred outflows related to defined benefit pension plans and OPEB by \$4.7 million. - Liabilities and deferred inflows of resources increased by \$32.2 million.
-Significant factors that led to the increase are: - The School District realigned the payroll calendar to more closely match the timing of work performed, reducing salaries and benefits payable by \$9.8 million. - GASB Statement No. 68 and GASB Statement No. 75 reporting requirements decreased the net pension liability and net OPEB liability by \$155.9 million. - Though the School District made principal and interest payments during the year, additional bonds were sold.
-The net effect on this activity increased long-term liabilities by \$66.9 million. - GASB Statement No. 68 and GASB Statement No. 75 reporting requirements increased the deferred inflows related to defined benefit pension plans and OPEB by \$131.3 million.
+- Assets and deferred outflows of resources increased by \$87.6 million.
+Significant factors that led to the increase are: - The School District was awarded substantial pandemic related federal assistance during both fiscal years.
+The timing of these and other federal program reimbursement requests caused accounts receivables from the Federal government to increase by \$1.4 million. - Various capital related transactions resulted in capital assets net of accumulated depreciation increasing by \$7.3 million. - GASB Statement No. 68 and GASB Statement No. 75 reporting requirements, which are rooted in actuarial assumptions and estimates, increased deferred outflows related to defined benefit pension plans and OPEB by \$80.3 million. - Liabilities and deferred inflows of resources increased by \$84.1 million.
+Significant factors that led to the increase are: - o GASB Statement No. 68 and GASB Statement No. 75 reporting requirements increased the net pension liability and net OPEB liability by \$190.9 million. - The final bond payment on the 2017 series bonds decreased long-term liabilities by \$13.2 million. - GASB Statement No. 68 and GASB Statement No. 75 reporting requirements decreased the deferred inflows related to defined benefit pension plans and OPEB by \$97.4 million.